jeffThompson/PhysicalComputing/Week03_Buttons/Demos/00-SingleButton.md

   led.value = not button.value
 ```

 The `not` command flips boolean values: when the button is `False` the LED is `True` and vice versa!
+In most of our examples, we'll use the longer version because it's easier to understand for beginners.

 ***